 The ironic fact is, these new and elusive challenges have proliferated, in part, because of our success in deterring nuclear and conventional war.
 Our adversaries know they cannot prevail against us in either type of war.
 So they have done the logical thing: they have turned to other methods.
 Low-intensity warfare is their answer to our conventional and nuclear strength a flanking maneuver, in military terms (Schultz 1986).

-Our theory hopes to reemphasize this optimism concerning the motivations underlying gray zone conflict.
-The phenomenon of gray zone conflict is not new, but its causes have evolved in a way that should encourage patience before sounding alarms.
+Our theory, which synthesizes insights from the literature on deterrence and limited war, aims to reemphasize this optimism concerning the motivations underlying gray zone conflict.
+The phenomenon of gray zone conflict is not new, but its practice has evolved in a way that should encourage patience before sounding alarms.

 A Theory of Gray Zone Conflict

-Gray zone conflict occurs when militarily capable conflict initiators intentionally limit the intensity and capacity with which they conduct military or intelligence operations and the target either does not or cannot escalate the contest.
-Our definition reflects the conceptual and empirical reality of an overlap with other concepts, such as low intensity conflict and small wars, while at the same time emphasizing three unique attributes of conflict in the gray zone.

-First, gray zone conflict results from agency rather than necessity.
-It is limitation by choice.
-If limited war were distinguished only by limited ends, why wouldn’t actors use the most effective means for the job?
-Gray zone conflict involves refraining from using one’s most potent military capabilities.

-Second, gray zone conflict involves capable initiators.
-In order to limit one’s means, an actor must have a portfolio of means to choose from.
-This differentiates Russian or American special operations forces from insurgents, even in cases where their tactics appear similar.
-Moreover, weaker states and rebel groups vary considerably in their war aims and thus may refrain from giving their maximum effort (Staniland 2012).

-Third, gray zone conflict must be preferred by both sides in a contest.
-Capable belligerents have the capability to escalate but they choose not to.
-The target would rather have the opponent engage in gray zone conflict than engage in overt warfare as a result of the target’s reaction to the provocation.
-Anticipating this, the attacker selects technologies that deliberately obfuscate its intentions or complicate attribution.
-This is done for the benefit of the target, to relieve it from an obligation to respond forcefully to provocation, rather than for the benefit of the initiator, to enable it to escape retaliation.
-Tacit collusion between adversaries enables them to avoid mutually harmful escalation (Carson 2016; 2018).
+This section begins by locating gray zone conflict in a typology of limed war.
+Our focus here is on actors with unlimited means but limited ends.
+Next we consider the willingness of such actors to run risks, leveraging the classic concept of the security dilemma in the context of limited war.
+Our basic hypothesis is that the scope and scale of limited conflict varies with the resolve of the revisionist and inversely with deterrence credibility.
+We operationalize this claim by introducing the notion of a deterrence gradient by analogy with the military loss of strength gradient.
+We conclude this section with a brief discussion on the important role of third parties in this framework.

 A Typology of Limited Conflict

-Table 1 provides a typology of limited war that distinguishes means and ends.
-Less capable actors are limited in both the quality and quantity of force they can bring to bear.
+Table 1 describes a typology of limited war.
+Some actors are limited in both the quality and quantity of force they can mobilize.
+Their maximum effort is inherently limited.
+Furthermore, weak states and rebel groups may vary considerably in their war aims and thus may refrain from giving their maximum effort (Staniland 2012).
 Insurgents or criminal networks may engage in small wars to extract a few concessions from the government, such as control over a particular region or smuggling routes.
-If they aspire to overthrow the government, however, they may embrace Maoist or jihadist strategies in pursuit of political or ideological revolution.
-Our first two points above (voluntary limitation by capable actors) exclude these two categories of limited war.
-Our third point differentiates types of limited war that involve actors with more and better military forces.
+If they aspire to overthrow the government, however, they may embrace more maximalist Maoist or jihadist strategies in pursuit of political or ideological revolution.